scipion-em/docs/docs/developer/creating-streaming-protocol.rst

 Public Image Archive) and downloads a set of Movies and in parallel it will register them in Scipion.

-The general idea of this protocol like this:
+The general idea of this protocol is as follow:

 .. figure:: /docs/images/general/streaming_idea.png
    :width: 250